 How long before I hear back?

-Just imagine the volume or claim forms your insurer receives.
+Just imagine the volume or claim forms your insurance provider receives.
 Be patient when it comes to hearing back about your lodgement.
 It may take 2 – 10 business days.

 When can I claim?